ModusCreateOrg/devops-infra-demo/README.md

 DevOps Infrastructure Demo
 ===========================

-This repository houses the demo code for @ateoto's DevOps NYC talk titled Multi-Cloud Deployment with GitHub and Terraform.
+This repository houses the demo code for Modus Create's DevOps NYC talk titled Multi-Cloud Deployment with GitHub and Terraform.

 To run the demo end to end, you will need: